Group of students chatting and drinking coffee on the couch in their apartment.

 Safety: Security Features That Attract Student Tenants

 Students have enough to worry about without having to keep their safety in mind, so they look for a place where they will feel safe.
-Properties with good security, like security cameras, well-lit entrances, and secure door locks, show that you take your tenant’s security seriously.
+54 percent of students said that safety and security was one of the top considerations when picking an apartment.
+Properties with good security show you take your renter's security seriously so consider these features:

 Stable Wi-Fi: A Must-Have in Apartments for Students

-Today, most college students do a majority of their work online or even take online classes; it's essential to include high-speed Wi-Fi in each unit.
+Today, most college students do a majority of their work online or even take online classes.
+It's essential to include high-speed Wi-Fi in each unit.
 Outside of coursework, students use Wi-Fi a lot in their free time for entertainment, whether it’s binge-watching TV or gaming.
-Offering a fast and stable internet connection as part of the rent is a must-have for most students.
+80 percent of students said they only watched TV through streaming video platforms, so offering a fast and stable internet connection as part of the rent is a must-have for them.

 Laundry Options: Convenience with In-Unit or On-Site Facilities

 College students have hectic schedules, so finding the time to do laundry can be challenging.
 Doing laundry while studying, cooking, or doing another task is preferable for students because they can multitask; they don’t want to waste time by trekking to a laundromat.
-Having in-unit laundry or laundry facilities is one of the top amenities for students because it makes laundry more convenient.
+78 percent of students considered in-unit laundry to be essential, showing that it is one of the top amenities that they want.

 Furnished Units: Simplifying the Move for Students